Governments Stepping In: Taxes, Subsidies And Nudges

 It’s a bit like a friendly tap on the shoulder: “Hello friend, this might be a better option for you!”

 So, what’s the takeaway?
-Whether it’s an indirect tax making your snack cost a few quid extra or a subsidy that lowers your next gadget’s price, government interventions are all about striking the right balance.
+Whether it’s an indirect tax making your snack cost a few quid extra or a subsidy that lowers your next gadget’s price, government intervention is all about striking the right balance.
 The aim is to help generate revenue, keep the market fair, and even guide consumption - but every move has its pros and cons.

 Happy studying, and keep an eye out for the economic stories hidden in everyday life!